what is a colt horse

 Everyone knows that a foal is a young horse – but we’ve just told you that a colt is also a young horse…

 Simply speaking, a foal is any baby horse, regardless of sex.
 It is the general term for all young horses under one year old.
-It is only when we want to specify the gender of the horse that we’ll use more specific terms.
+Immediately following birth, a foal begins to nurse and rapidly develops key behaviors and growth patterns.

 So, when we talk about a young male horse, we refer to it as a colt.
 On the other hand, a young female horse is called a filly, but both are labelled as foals.
 If the foal has recently been weaned off its mother (the mare), it will be called a weanling colt, or weanling filly.